cerebral/overmind/packages/overmind-website/guides/beginner/02_definingstate.md

 ```marksy
 h(Example, { name: "guide/definingstate/define" })
 ```

-Note that we are exporting variables from our state module.
-We use **let** for values that can be replaced and **const** for values that can not be replaced.
-That would typically be derived values, but you might also have arrays or objects that should not be replaced.

 As your application grows you will most likely move parts of the state to their own namespaces.
 An example of that could be: